“As Zen practitioners we discover calmness right in the center of our hurly-burly life.”

 * * * * * *

 There is a great engagement with reality that still lies in front of me – continued aging and ultimate demise.
 I hope I can remain open and mentally fresh even as I move through that reality.
 Nothing I could have gained during my life, I’m quite sure, is of greater value in facing that reality than what I have gained in my contemplative practice.
-And for that I give thanks to all the teachers, in person or in books, that have helped me developed it.
+And for that I give thanks to all the teachers, in person or in books, that have helped me develop it.

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.